terjanq/Flag-Capture/Harekaze2018/Logger/README.md

 }
 ```

-After decent analyse of the function I came to following conclusions:
+After decent analyze of the function I came to following conclusions:
 - each `element` of `encoded_arr` is between [0, 58)
 - `msg` is converted to `Uint8Array` so it's value is between [0, 255]
-- `key` is of lenght 58 and is used only as dictionary in return function
+- `key` is of length 58 and is used only as dictionary in return function
-- each letter of `msg` is used as the seed to transoformare the `encoded_arr`
+- each letter of `msg` is used as the seed to transform the `encoded_arr`

-These observations pushed me to the solution of reversing this function by bruteforcing all the possible seeds and all the possible transofrmations.
+These observations pushed me to the solution of reversing this function by brute-forcing all the possible seeds and all the possible transformations.

 To fetch the last character of the word we have to solve the equation:
 ```